Rayin-saber/yinrui.github.io/_pages/about.md

 - Interpretable and causal AI to advance health equity and improve patient outcomes.

 <font size="5"><b>Recent News</b></font>
-- [Sep.2025] Meichuan Yin joined our lab as a research assistant, welcome!
+- [Sep.2025] Meichuan Yin joined our lab as a research assistant.
+Welcome!
-- [Aug.2025] Zhuobiao Qiao joined our lab as a research assistant, welcome!
 - [Aug.2025] Fukun Chen joined our lab as a research assistant, welcome!
-- [Aug.2025] Muyuchen (Selina) Shi joined our lab as a research assistant, welcome!
+- [Aug.2025] Muyuchen (Selina) Shi joined our lab as a research assistant.
+Welcome!
+- [Aug.2025] Praneeth Buchepalli joined our lab as a research assistant.
+Welcome!
 - [Aug.2025] I am collaborating in an NIGMS R35 project as Site PI to support the discovery of drug effects in cancer and dementia.
 - [Aug.2025] Our proposal "Leveraging AI to Decipher microRNA mis-regulation in Colorectal Cancer" was funded by the Florida Department of Health.
 - [Jul.2025] Our proposal of AI modeling to identify m7G modification sites in cancer was funded by UF Health AI Pilot and Exploratory Study
 - [Jun.2025] Our paper "FCFNets: A Factual and Counterfactual Learning Framework for Enhanced Hepatic Fibrosis Prediction in Young Adults with T2D" was online at MedRxiv and accepted for oral presentation at the 2025 AMIA Annual Symposium.
 - [Jun.2025] Ziying Zhang, PhD candidate at King's College London, joined our lab as a visiting PhD student.
 - [Jun.2025] Mohammad Shafieinouri, PhD-MD student at the University of Florida, joined our lab for rotation.
+Welcome!
+- [May.2025] Yuanhan Chen joined our lab as a research assistant.
 Welcome!
 - [May.2025] Our paper "MTLNFM: A Multi-task Framework Using Neural Factorization Machines to Predict Patient Clinical Outcomes" was online at MedRxiv.
 - [May.2025] I served as a Panel Reviewer for the University of Florida R01 BootCamp Program.
 - [Apr.2025] Our paper "AutoRADP: An Interpretable Deep Learning Framework to Predict Rapid Progression for Alzheimer’s Disease and Related Dementias Using Electronic Health Records" was online at MedRxiv and accepted for a flash talk at the 2025 ICIBM conference.